Día de los Muertos

 Día de los Muertos, also known as “Day of the Dead” is a beloved Mexican holiday that celebrates the memories of ancestors and deceased family members much like a joyful family reunion.

 The celebration originated in ancient Mesoamérica (Mexico and northern Central America) where indigenous groups, including Aztec, Maya and Toltec, had specific times when they commemorated their loved ones who had passed away.
 Certain months were dedicated to remembering the departed, based on whether the deceased was an adult or a child.
 The holiday is now celebrated in the U. S., Mexico and parts of Central and South America on November 1 and 2.
-November 1 is often the day set aside to remember children who have passed away.
-November 2 is for adults.
+November 1 is often the day set aside to remember children who have passed away and November 2 is for adults.

 Want more ideas and resources for celebrating Dia De Los Muertos?